xpqz/dyalog-docs/dotnet-interface/docs/writing-web-services/introduction.md

 A Web Service is a class that may be called by any program running on the computer, any program running on a computer on the same LAN, or any program running on any computer on the internet.

-Web Services are hosted (i.e. executed) by ASP.NET running under Microsoft IIS.
+Web Services are hosted (that is, executed) by ASP.NET running under Microsoft IIS.
 Any one Web Service sits on a single server computer and runs there under ASP.NET/IIS.
 The messages that invoke the Web Service, pass its arguments, and return its results, utilise standard HTTP/SOAP/XML protocols.

 A Web Service consists of a single text script file, with the extension `.asmx`, in an IIS Virtual Directory on the server computer.